timlrx/tailwind-nextjs-starter-blog/README.md

 - Blog templates
 - TOC component
 - Support for nested routing of blog posts
+- Newsletter component with support for mailchimp, buttondown and convertkit
 - Supports [giscus](https://github.com/laymonage/giscus), [utterances](https://github.com/utterance/utterances) or disqus
 - Projects page
 - SEO friendly with RSS feed, sitemaps and more!